Tigrayans: Festivals and celebrations

 Tigrayan social life is punctuated by major religious and cultural festivals that serve as key moments for community gathering, cultural expression, and intergenerational continuity.
 One of the most prominent is Ashenda, a festival celebrated annually in late August (around 16–21 Nehase in the Ethiopian calendar) by young women and girls.
-Originating in Tigray and parts of Eritrea, Ashenda is marked by participants wearing brightly embroidered dresses, bead necklaces, and floral headdresses, while singing and dancing in public spaces.
+Originating in the Eritrean and Ethopian Highlands Ashenda is marked by participants wearing brightly embroidered dresses, bead necklaces, and floral headdresses, while singing and dancing in public spaces.
 Groups go from house to house performing songs—sometimes improvised—that blend praise, humor, and social commentary, receiving small gifts or food in return.
-Ashenda is both a celebration of womanhood and community solidarity and, in some interpretations, linked to the Feast of the Assumption in the Ethiopian Orthodox Tewahedo Church.
+Ashenda is linked to the Feast of the Assumption in the Ethiopian Orthodox Tewahedo Church and can also be interperted as a celebration of womanhood and community solidarity.

 Other important events include Hidar Tsion, the annual pilgrimage to the Church of Our Lady Mary of Zion in Axum, held every 21 Hidar (30 November), which draws thousands of pilgrims from across Ethiopia and the diaspora.
 Meskel (Finding of the True Cross, 27 September) is celebrated with bonfires (demera), processions, and church services, while Timket (Epiphany, 19 January) features outdoor processions, prayers, and the ceremonial blessing of water.
 Many rural communities also observe local saints’ feast days, often involving church gatherings, communal meals, and music.